 Important - New Prescription System

 We are changing our prescription system.
-If you have registered with the new system, EMIS Access then please click here to order your prescription.
+If you have registered with Patient Access then please click here to order your prescription.

 More information about registering can be found here

 Please be advised that the existing system has now ceased.

 Your doctor may authorize your regular medication to be repeated without the need to make an appointment each time.
 Normally three prescriptions, each for 56 days’ supply, will be authorised.
 You will be given a counterfoil with the first prescription.
 Please keep this safely, as it is an important safety check.

 When you have around a week’s supply left, please mark the item(s) that you require on the counterfoil and either

 - hand it in to your local chemist

 - post through the surgery letter box (located at reception marked “Prescription Requests)

 Your regular pharmacist may offer a collection service, if you would like to take up this service please make arrangements directly with your pharmacist and advise us accordingly by marking on your prescription the full details of the chemist involved.